normakster/meal-tracker-mern/docs/Epics/epic_1_Process_Groceries.md

 ## User Stories
 As a User, I want:
+1. To Scan a UPC with a phone camera.
-1. To enter new Non-UPC items into inventory manually via a form.
+1. To manually enter a UPC || search term.
+1. To choose from a list of past/known items and 1-click add.
-1. To search past known items and 1-click add.
+1. To choose from a list, if none were found or chosen, from a search of UPC / USDA/FDA API and 1-click add.
+1. To accept into inventory with a quantity.
-1. Manually enter a UPC.
+1. To enter new Non-UPC based items into inventory manually via a form.
-1. Scan a UPC.
-1. Search UPC API and USDA for nutrient info.
-1. Add to inventory.

-1. To see a table of my current inventory with a quantity greater than zero.
+1. To see a table of current inventory with a quantities greater than zero.
-1. To modify inventory items.
+1. To manage the inventory (pantry).
-  - Edit quantity by direct, +/-, additive.
-  - Trash items.

 ## Wireframe / Elements
 1. UPC Search Choice Section